wenet-e2e/wenet/docs/pretrained_models.md

 We provide two types of pretrained model in WeNet to facilitate users with different requirements.

-1. **Checkpoint Model**, the model trained and saved as checkpoint by WeNet python code, you can reproduce our published result with it, or you can use it as checkpoint to continue.
+1. **Checkpoint Model**, with suffix **.pt**, the model trained and saved as checkpoint by WeNet python code, you can reproduce our published result with it, or you can use it as checkpoint to continue.

-2. **Runtime Model**, you can directly use `runtime model` in our [x86](https://github.com/wenet-e2e/wenet/tree/main/runtime/server/x86) or [android](https://github.com/wenet-e2e/wenet/tree/main/runtime/device/android/wenet) runtime, the `runtime model` is export by Pytorch JIT on the `checkpoint model`.
+2. **Runtime Model**, with suffix **.zip**, you can directly use `runtime model` in our [x86](https://github.com/wenet-e2e/wenet/tree/main/runtime/server/x86) or [android](https://github.com/wenet-e2e/wenet/tree/main/runtime/device/android/wenet) runtime, the `runtime model` is export by Pytorch JIT on the `checkpoint model`.
 Two kinds of runtime models are provided:
     * x86, server model, typically big.
     * android, on-device model, typically small and been quantized.